ComputeDraft/computedraft.github.io/content/blog/2025/syscalls/index.md

 ---
-title: System Calls, in depth
-summary: Syscalls
+title: "System Calls: A Low-Level Walkthrough"
+summary: Exploring the internals of Linux system calls - from C code to CPU instructions.
+This post follows write() through assembly, registers, and the transition from user to kernel space.
-date: 2025-05-04
+date: 2025-06-24
-cardimage: #supercomputers-card.jpg
+cardimage: syscalls-card.png
 featureimage: #photo2.jpeg
-caption: #"Image caption :tada:"
-# authors:
-  # - ComputeDraft: author.png
 ---

-# How System Calls Work in Linux

 ## What Is a System Call?

-Every program you run, relies on the operating system to interact with the real world.
+Every program you run relies on the operating system to interact with the real world.
 The OS manages things like reading files, allocating memory and networking.
 User space programs can’t just access the hardware or the kernel memory directly, as this would compromise security and make debugging hard.

 A system call (syscall) is a mechanism for user-space programs to request services from the kernel.
 It crosses the boundary between user space and kernel space.
 Most common tasks, like reading/writing files, spawning processes, allocating memory, all rely on system calls.

-## Overview of How They Work
+### Overview of How They Work

 At a high level: